 Choosing between boosting an already existing Facebook post or creating an ad from scratch largely depends on what your business objectives are.
 Boosted posts are great for improving your brand’s social performance and increasing engagement.

 They are definitely quick and simple to set up when compared to ads.
 If your goal is one of the following, then boosting your post makes sense:

 - Promoting content or blog posts

-However, if you want to elevate your social media marketing strategy and create in-depth ads with highly-targeted audiences, I recommend taking advantage of Facebook Ads and the customizable options that come with it.
+However, if you want to elevate your social media marketing strategy and create in-depth ads with custom audiences, I recommend taking advantage of Facebook Ads and the customizable options that come with it.

 If you’re looking for a quick, less complex way to reach more people and increase engagement on your page, boosted posts are the way to go.
 Since boosted posts are optimized to drive engagement, it is a great method in increasing brand awareness.

-However, if you have specific marketing goals such as getting a user to fill out a form, ads are well-equipped in driving users to take important actions and driving traffic and sales on your website.
-Once you identify what your business’ goals are, deciding on boosting a post or creating an ad will come easily.
+However, if you have a specific marketing goal such as getting a user to fill out a form, ads are well-equipped in driving users to take important actions and driving traffic and sales on your website.
+Once you identify what your business’ goals are, deciding on boosting a post or creating an ad will come easily